lehtiolab/verkstad_client/README.md

 ## Can I use Verkstad, too?

 Yes, of course.
-Just clone this repo and run `npm run build`.
-The resulting `dist` folder is ready to be served by your machines.
+Just clone this repo, adjust the API address in `src/services/Api.js` and run `npm run build`.
+The resulting
+`dist` folder is ready to be served by your machines.
 Also clone the [server repo](https://github.com/mtstahl/verkstad_server) and adjust URLs and ports.
 Also you can directly pull and run the docker image